-The City of Alexandria honors the life and legacy of Dr. Martin Luther King Jr. in a virtual community program premiering on Friday, January 15, at 7 p.m.
-The program, ”The Fierce Urgency of Building the Beloved Community," will be presented by the Martin Luther King Jr. Memorial Planning Committee.
+The City of Alexandria honored the life and legacy of Dr. Martin Luther King Jr. in a virtual community program that premiered on Friday, January 15, at 7 p.m.
+The program, ”The Fierce Urgency of Building the Beloved Community," was presented by the Martin Luther King Jr. Memorial Planning Committee.

 This year’s celebration features opening remarks by Mayor Justin Wilson; a keynote address by former Virginia Governor L. Douglas Wilder; entertainment by two-time Grammy nominated singer and songwriter Eric Roberson; music from the historic Alfred Street Baptist Church and Westminster Presbyterian Church choirs; a poem by Alexandria Poet Laureate KaNikki Jakarta; and remarks by community activists and leaders.

 - History of the Dr. Martin Luther King Jr., Memorial Program

 Annual Dr. Martin Luther King Jr. Staff Celebration